nunit/governance/governance.md

 * Terje Sandstrom
 * Jamie Cansdale

-### Core Team Lead
+### Core Team Chair

-The Core Team Lead is a single individual, voted for by the Core Team members.
-Once someone has been appointed Lead, they remain in that role until they choose to retire, or the Core Team casts a two-thirds majority vote to remove them.
+The Core Team Chair is a single individual, voted for by the Core Team members.
+Once someone has been appointed Chair, they remain in that role until they choose to retire, or the Core Team casts a two-thirds majority vote to remove them.

-The Lead has no additional authority over other members of the Core Team: the role is that of a coordinator and facilitator.
-The Chair is also expected to ensure that all governance processes are adhered to, and has the casting vote when the project fails to reach consensus.
+The Chair has no additional authority over other members of the Core Team: the role is that of a coordinator and facilitator.
+The Chair is also expected to ensure that all governance processes are adhered to, and has the deciding vote in case of ties.

 ### Original Contributor